derrick-yu1/4-Bit-CPU/README.md

 T5:

-Description: The content of the accumulator will be loaded into the RAM.
+Description: The content of the accumulator will be loaded into the RAM module.

 The signals Ea is HIGH, allowing the accumulator to output its content onto the bus.
 The signal We is HIGH, allowing the content from the bus, in this case, the accumulator, to be written into the RAM module.